elightwalk/magento2-core/README.md

 ## 1.0.3

-    => Remove restoreQuote functionality from graphql and rest api, create new seprate module => Created new file Config.php instead of Data.php
+    => Remove restoreQuote functionality from graphql and rest api, create new separate module => Created new file Config.php instead of Data.php

 ## 1.0.2